-- As mentioned, the group size will be limited to 10-12 participants and 2 on ice coaches - Spectators are not permitted at this time as per the City of Richmond requirements.
+- As mentioned, the group size will be limited to 22 participants including on ice coaches and 1 HCSP person - Spectators are not permitted at this time as per the City of Richmond requirements.

 Non-Contact Activities:

 - All skill development training plans and on-ice sessions will be designed to keep players distanced as best as possible, so they do not come into contact with other players or the coaches. - 2 metre (6 feet) physical distancing will be strictly enforced.
 There will be no contact drills or checking and 1v1, 2v1 etc. activities will be modified.
 Contact is not permitted as per the ViaSport and Hockey Canada Safety Guidelines for Phase 2. - There will be no small area or full-sized games permitted at this time.